-- Bake the pie crust: Once the oven is preheated, remove the pie crust from the fridge and place a piece of parchment paper into the middle of the crust, along with pie weights or dried rice.
+- Bake the pie crust: Once the oven is preheated, remove the pie crust from the fridge and place a piece of parchment paper into the middle of the crust, along with pie weights or dried beans or flour.
 Bake the crust for 12 minutes then remove from the oven and lower the temperature to 350F.
 Let the crust cool while you prepare the filling.

 - Make the pumpkin pie filling In a large bowl, use a hand mixer to mix together pumpkin puree, maple syrup, coconut sugar, coconut milk, arrowroot powder, vanilla, and pumpkin pie spice until smooth and there are no clumps of arrowroot.

 - Pour the filling into the pie crust: Pour filling into the pie crust and cover the edges of the pie crust with either a pie crust saver or tin foil.
 If you have cut outs, place the parchment paper with the cut outs on a baking sheet and not onto the pie to decorate it just yet.
 Bake the cutouts only for 7-8 minutes then remove from the oven.
 I recommend baking them towards the end of the pumpkin pie baking time.

 - Bake the pumpkin pie: Place the pie into the oven and bake for 40 minutes.
 Remove the tinfoil, and continue to bake for another 20 more minutes.
 The center of the pie should be wiggly still, even wiggling a lot!
 That’s okay!

 - Allow the pie to cool: Remove from the oven and allow the pie to cool for 15 minutes at room temperature.
 Then transfer the pie set overnight or for a minimum of 4 hours.

 - Serve and enjoy: When ready to serve, decorate with the pumpkin pie cut outs and serve.
 Enjoy!